teserald/Galo/README.md

 #########################################

 To run the project, run the command
 'python app.py' in cmd.
-(Note: running the file will install the required Libraries or Modules by its own.
-Ensure stable and high speed connectivity.)
+(Note: Ensure stable and high speed connectivity.)

 #########################################